ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).
-If a passive adversary records all traffic to a specific server then every recorded TLS session can be broken later by obtaining the certificate's private key. *This key exchange method was [removed in TLS v1.3](https://tlswg.github.io/tls13-spec/#major-differences-from-tls-12).*
+If a passive adversary records all traffic to a specific server then every recorded TLS session can be broken later by obtaining the certificate's private key. *This key exchange method will be [removed in TLS v1.3](https://tlswg.github.io/tls13-spec/#major-differences-from-tls-12).*

 ## Full TLS 1.2 Handshake (ephemeral DH)

-A full handshake using ephemerical (Elliptic Curve) [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange) to exchange keys is very similar to the flow of static RSA.
+A full handshake using ephemeral (Elliptic Curve) [Diffie-Hellman](https://en.wikipedia.org/wiki/Diffie-Hellman_key_exchange) to exchange keys is very similar to the flow of static RSA.
 The main difference is that after sending the certificate the server will also send a `ServerKeyExchange`